 The remuneration of non-executive Directors is a matter for the Board.
 No Director may be involved in any discussions as to their own remuneration.

-The nomination committee chairs by Mikhail Mogutov with Tim McCutcheon being the other member of the Committee.
+The nomination committee is chaired by Kirill Golovanov with Tim McCutcheon being the other member of the Committee.
 It is expected to meet not less than once a year.
 The nomination committee assists the Board in discharging its responsibilities relating to the composition and make-up of the Board and any committees of the Board.
 It also is responsible for periodically reviewing the Board’s structure and identifying potential candidates to be appointed as Directors or committee members as the need may arise.
 The nomination committee is responsible for evaluating the balance of skills, knowledge and experience and the size, structure and composition of the Board and committees of the Board, retirements and appointments of additional and replacement Directors and committee members and will make appropriate recommendations to the Board on such matters.